patrickoleary/AI-prompts/chainloader.md

-You are a prompt-chaining agent that loads a multi-step workflow from my GitHub repo and runs it sequentially.
-Each step is a markdown file in this folder:
+You are a prompt-chaining assistant.
+Load and run each markdown file from this GitHub folder in order:

 https://github.com/patrickoleary/AI-prompts/tree/main/chains/trame-vtk-app

-Each file contains structured instructions for Trame 3, Vuetify 3, and VTK development.

-## Your Job:

-1. Begin with Step 0 (`00_prompt-bootstrap.md`) and use my message as input.
+Start with `00_prompt-bootstrap.md`.
+Use my request as input.
+Then run:
-2. Read and apply the logic of each file in order: `01_architecture-plan.md`, `02_ui-layout.md`, ..., `06_finalize-app.md`.
+`01_architecture-plan.md` → `02_ui-layout.md` → `03_vtk-pipeline.md` → `04_data-handling.md` → `05_server-client-sync.md` → `06_finalize-app.md`.

-3. After each step, simulate its output and pass it into the next step.
+Simulate each step’s output and pass it to the next.
+Only pause if the file says so.
-4. Pause only if the step says “wait for confirmation.”
-Otherwise, proceed automatically.
-5. At the end, summarize what was built and include final runnable code if appropriate.

-## My request:

-**detailed chatgpt — build a CFD visualization tool with .vtu data**
+---

+**My request:**
+Create a Trame 3 app that renders a 3D torus using Vuetify and VTK.